 Over 3,000 acres, or about 17 percent of Roxbury, is conversed as open space under the Roxbury Land Trust’s stewardship.
 A major point of interest is the Mine Hill Preserve, which is included in the National Register of Historic Places.

-One of the oldest land trusts in Connecticut, Steep Rock comprises more than 1,750 acres of land in reservations, 675 combined acres owned in fee, as well as over 2,120 acres held as conservation easements, for a total of over 4,550 acres of protected land.
-Visit the Steep Rock Reservation for stunning walks along the Shepaug River and views of the Clamshell from the Steep Rock summit.
-The Hidden Valley section is northeast of Washington Depot characterized by densely wooded hillsides cascading into the river below.
+One of the oldest land trusts in Connecticut, Steep Rock comprises of over 4,550 acres of protected land.
+Stunning walks along the Shepaug River and views of the Clamshell from the Steep Rock summit.